We’ve all seen the holly plant in the grocery store around Christmas time. Although few people know much about the holly symbolism and history.

-The Holly plant comes under the dominion of the planet Saturn which makes it the perfect plant not only for Christmas but also Capricorn.
+The Holly plant comes under the dominion of the planet Saturn which makes it the perfect plant not only for Christmas but also as a birth flower of Capricorn.

 The plant rules winter solstice in ancient Celtic culture which falls during Capricorn season.
 Likewise in Scandinavian culture it was linked to Yuletide.
 And finally during the festival of Saturnalia the Romans used the Holly and Ivy as its male counterpart.